 You don’t have to use SMS.
 There are dozens of internet-based messaging apps that work well across iPhone, iPad, Android, Windows, Mac, web, and sometimes Linux.
 And you don’t have to wade through all of them to pick one: just take one of my two recommendations.

-- Available on every major platform: iPhone, iPad, Android, Mac, Windows, Linux
+- Available on iPhone, Android, Mac, and Windows.

 Notable E2EE Alternatives